rdmpage/elastic-dna-barcodes/README.md

 ## References

+Criscuolo, A. (2019).
+A fast alignment-free bioinformatics procedure to infer accurate distance-based phylogenetic trees from genome assemblies.
+Research Ideas and Outcomes, 5. doi:10.3897/rio.5.e36178

+Fan, H., Ives, A. R., Surget-Groba, Y., & Cannon, C. H. (2015).
+An assembly and alignment-free method of phylogeny reconstruction from next-generation sequencing data.
+BMC Genomics, 16(1). doi:10.1186/s12864-015-1647-5

 Gratton, P., Marta, S., Bocksberger, G., Winter, M., Trucchi, E., & Kühl, H. (2016, July 4).
 A world of sequences: can we use georeferenced nucleotide databases for a robust automated phylogeography?
 Journal of Biogeography.
 Wiley-Blackwell. https://doi.org/10.1111/jbi.12786

 Miraldo, A., Li, S., Borregaard, M. K., Florez-Rodriguez, A., Gopalakrishnan, S., Rizvanovic, M., … Nogues-Bravo, D. (2016, September 29).
 An Anthropocene map of genetic diversity.
 Science.
 American Association for the Advancement of Science (AAAS). https://doi.org/10.1126/science.aaf4381